anirudhi89/anirudhi89/README.md

 CS Student and Full-Stack Developer
 -----------------------------------

 With backgrounds in IT, Computer Systems, and Software Development, I'm always looking to learn and add new skills to my toolbox.
-I'm a self-taught full-stack developer but prefer working on the backend.
-I am well versed in web development, using the MERN (MongoDB, Express, React, and Node) stack, as well as experience in languages such as C# (.NET Framework and ASP.NET), Java (Spring Boot) and Python (Flask).
-Additionally, I have experience working with many cloud tools, such as Google Cloud, Amazon Web Services, Heroku and Firebase, alongside some databases, such as MongoDB, Postgres, and SQL Server.
+I'm a self-taught full-stack developer and prefer working across the stack, or on the backend.
+I am well versed in web development, using the JavaScript/TypeScript (Node.js, Express, React), as well as experience in languages such as C# (.NET Framework and ASP.NET), Java (Spring Boot) and Python (Flask).
+Additionally, I have experience working with many cloud tools, such as Google Cloud, Amazon Web Services, Heroku and Firebase, alongside databases technologies, such as MongoDB, AWS S3, Google Cloud Datastore, Postgres, and SQL Server.

 * 🌍  I'm based in Seattle
 * 🖥️  See my portfolio [here](http://pitt.edu/~aki22)